kuzzleio/kuzzle-admin-console/README.md

 **Note:** For more information about how to install Kuzzle, you can check [this documentation](https://github.com/kuzzleio/kuzzle/blob/master/docs/installation.md)

-## With docker with an existing running Kuzzle
+## With docker with an already running Kuzzle

 You can run the back office using the Kuzzle BO image with a link to your Kuzzle instance